 Run Meld: A continuous sequence of three or more cards from the same suit.
 For example, the Eight through Jack of Hearts is a meld of four cards.
-Ace is normally melded only as low (Ace, Two, Three...), but may be melded as high (Ace, King, Queen...) if the corresponding rule preference is selected.
+Ace can be melded as high (Ace, King, Queen...) or low (Ace, Two, Three...), unless the rule preference forcing Ace to be low is selected.